Mexica Tiahui – What does it mean?

 Mexica Tiahui!

 From my Nahuatl dictionary research, Tiahui is a form of the the word Tihui: “to go do something.” which, if not mistaken, is a variation of the word Titix(tli) which means to “go gather, discover, be resourceful.”
 It should be noted that Nahuatl words are often poetically technical and can have dimensions to their meaning.
-We should not assume Nahuatl words and expressions to be limited to literal, rigid, and mechanical purposes as they are often approached in the English language.
+We should not assume Nahuatl words and expressions are limited to literal, rigid, and mechanical purposes as they are often approached in English.

 [gdlr_space height=”20px”]